MiLLeRRain/TrimbleSpark-Trainer/README.md

 1. Install dependencies:
    `npm install`
-2. (Optional) Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-   - For GitHub Pages/static hosting, prefer the in-app Settings modal (users paste their own key).
-3. Run the app:
+2. Run the app:
    `npm run dev`
+3. Open the app and paste your Gemini API key in **API Settings**.

 ## Deploy to GitHub Pages (GitHub Actions)